 For templates for previewing the Field in the Back Office,

-using eZ Design is recommended with
+using the design engine is recommended with

-ez_platform_standard_design.override_kernel_templates set to
+ibexa_standard_design.override_kernel_templates set to

 Resources/views/themes/admin/content_fields.html.twig) without any extra configuration.